ddrohan/android-101-labs-as/session2/lab/md/step03.md

-#Step 03 - Donate Button
+#Step 03 - The 'Donate' Button

 Place a button directly on to the activity - attached to the bottom of the screen as shown: